 Actions and reducers

-This means you can't change the store state directly.
-Instead, you must create another state object with the desired changes, and then tell the store to use that new state.
+This means you cannot change the state directly.
+Instead, you create a new state object with the changes you want and tell the Redux store to use it.

-and must return a new state, which then becomes the new store state.
+It receives the current state and must return a new state,

 final String name;